6371458048/sptifyclone/README.md

 # sptifyclone
-This is a spotify clone
+This is a spotify clone.